WebAssembly/component-model/design/mvp/Concurrency.md

   waitable set
 * [`waitable-set.wait`]: suspend until one of the waitables in the given set has a pending event and then return that event
-* [`waitable-set.poll`]: first `thread.yield` and, once resumed, if any of the waitables in the given set has a pending event, return that event; otherwise return a sentinel "none" value
+* [`waitable-set.poll`]: if any of the waitables in the given set has a pending event, return that event; otherwise return a sentinel "none" value

 In addition to subtasks, (the readable and writable ends of) [streams and futures](#streams-and-futures) are *also* waitables, which means that a single